 Today, Hinatsu is recreation program manager for the Columbia River Gorge National Scenic Area Forest Service, overseeing a workforce of regular and seasonal employees who do everything it takes to keep the parks running.
 He’s been called a renaissance man, helping to shape the Columbia River Gorge into one of the first congressionally delegated National Scenic Areas in the country and one of just a handful nationwide.

 In his three decades of service, Hinatsu received numerous accolades for his three decades of service.
 Most recently, he was named a “Legend in the Management of Outdoor Recreation” by the American Recreation Coalition.

-Maintaining these areas for all to enjoy takes a lot of coordination, especially when in a limited capacity due to budget reductions during the COVID-19 pandemic.
-His workforce — along with other state and federal agencies — were especially slammed this past summer, when scores of Oregonians headed to the Gorge to recreate in the fresh air.
+Maintaining these areas for all to enjoy takes a lot of coordination, especially during budget reductions.
+His workforce — along with other state and federal agencies — were especially slammed since scores of Oregonians started heading to the Gorge to recreate in the fresh air.

 “We’ll be stretched to remove garbage, clean bathrooms, pick up litter, mow lawns, do visitor contact, collect fees on site, do education and public contact,” Hinatsu says.
 “Our routine maintenance is to repaint stuff, fix picnic tables and fire rings, do roofing projects, plumbing fixes, repair water lines and install new hand dryers.”